ryanmac/spell-masters/README.md

 - **Auditory Learners:** Text-to-speech functionality for word pronunciation.
 - **Kinesthetic Learners:** Interactive tracing exercises for hands-on practice.

+## 🔒 Privacy by Design

+At Spell Masters, we take your privacy seriously.
+Our app is designed with a "privacy-first" approach:

+- **100% Local Storage:** All user data, including profiles, progress, and settings, is stored locally on your device.
+No personal information ever leaves your browser.
+- **No Account Required:** Start using Spell Masters immediately without creating an account or providing any personal information.
+- **Offline Capable:** Once loaded, the app can function without an internet connection, ensuring your data stays on your device.
+- **Transparent and Open Source:** Our code is open for review, so you can verify our privacy claims for yourself.

 ## 🎨 Screenshots

 ![Supports Multiple Profiles](https://github.com/user-attachments/assets/6afa48f0-8edd-4cdd-a7fe-9ba61634db6e)
+**Support for Multiple Users:** Spell Masters allows multiple profiles on the same device, perfect for families or classrooms.
+Each user has their own personalized learning journey.

 ![Level Progression](https://github.com/user-attachments/assets/16261c73-521b-43f9-abdc-5979ea657f6d)
+**Engaging Level System:** Our intuitive level progression system keeps learners motivated.
+Complete levels to earn stars and unlock new challenges, providing a sense of accomplishment and encouraging continued practice.

 ![Multiple-Choice Assessments](https://github.com/user-attachments/assets/1743c868-b200-40fe-87f8-22bd6d84e92e)
+**Contextual Learning:** Words are presented in the context of a sentence, helping learners understand usage and meaning.
+Multiple-choice options challenge users to identify the correct spelling.

 ![Optional Keyboard Input](https://github.com/user-attachments/assets/008e0c8b-6a30-449f-839d-44050210ee09)
+**Flexible Input Methods:** In addition to multiple-choice, Spell Masters offers a keyboard input mode for more advanced practice, allowing learners to type out words and hone their spelling skills.

 ![Evaluation History](https://github.com/user-attachments/assets/14dc8e27-abf3-4b0a-b7fb-c748743c32bb)
+**Comprehensive Progress Tracking:** Detailed evaluation history helps both learners and educators track progress over time.
+Identify areas of improvement and celebrate growth with our in-depth analytics.

 ![Trace the Word](https://github.com/user-attachments/assets/eca1e3a8-f540-4671-bdca-93518407a711)
+**Kinesthetic Learning:** Our unique tracing feature engages muscle memory, reinforcing spelling through physical interaction.
+This multisensory approach caters to different learning styles and enhances retention.

 ## 🚀 Getting Started